-- The no-arbitrage principle is insufficient to pin down the exact option value. - Need a model of probabilistic behavior of stock prices. - One major obstacle is that it seems a risk-adjusted interest rate is needed to discount the option's payoff. - Breakthrough came in 1973 when Black (1938-1995) and Scholes with help from Merton published their celebrated option pricing model.^a - Known as the Black-Scholes option pricing model.
+- The no-arbitrage principle is insufficient to pin down the exact option value. - Need a model of probabilistic behavior of stock prices. - An obstacle is that it seems a risk-adjusted interest rate is needed to discount the option's expected payoff.^a - Breakthrough came in 1973 when Black (1938-1995) and Scholes with help from Merton published their celebrated option pricing model.^b - Known as the Black-Scholes option pricing model.